johnmanko/soup-to-nuts/README.md

 This is NOT a substitute for each project's (Istio, Cilium, Rancher Desktop) documentation.
 Rather, it's simply TL;DR guide to get running quickly.

-I highly encourse you to visit the documentation of the installations you plan to use in order to gain a greater understanding of each.
+I highly encourage you to visit the documentation of the installations you plan to use.
+You'll gain a greater understanding of each.

 * [Cilium](https://cilium.io/) CNI + Service Mesh.
 * [Istio](https://istio.io/) CNI Extension (requires primary CNI installed) + Service Mesh.